GatoGraphQL/GatoGraphQL/README.md

 ## Description

-PoP is set of PHP components for building APIs and, further extending from the API, websites.
-PoP is components all the way down, implemented partly in the back-end, partly in the front-end.
+PoP is set of PHP components for building APIs (PoP native or GraphQL/REST-compatible) and, further extending from the API, websites.
+PoP is components all the way down, implemented partly in the back-end (component hierarchy, data loading, configuration and props), and partly in the front-end (view and reactivity).

 <!--Out of the box it provides a data + configuration API, over which it allows to build any type of website.
 Starting on simple sites, we can progressively install plugins to convert them to more complex applications, such as single-page applications, progressive web apps, social networks, decentralized sites, and others.-->